prodemmi/laravel-apiful/README.md

 }
 ```

-And response always is like this:
+And the response always is like this:

 ```json
 {